agajdosi/agajdosi.github.io/content/artworks/one_hour_of_work/index.md

 date = 2014-05-01T16:05:48+01:00
 draft = false
-tags = ["photography", "performance", "capital"]
+tags = ["photography", "performance", "capital"] description = "One Hour of Work (2014) is a series of 3 photographs that explore the relationship between labor, capitalism, and art through conceptual performative photography."
 +++

 One Hour of Work (2014) is series of 3 photographs.